mavmoud/eclipse-history-encyclopedia/README.md

-Eclipse History Encyclopedia Assignment for COMP 348, Winter 2024.
+Eclipse History Encyclopedia Assignment by Mahmoud Mohamed for COMP 348, Winter 2024.